 The composition of the technical committee responsible for formulation of this standard is given in Annex S.

-For the purpose of deciding whether a particular requirement of the standard is complied with the final value observed or calculated, expressing the result of a test or analysis, shall be rounded off in accordance with IS 2 : 1960 ‘Rules for rounding off numerical values (revised)’.
+For the purpose of deciding whether a particular requirement of the standard is complied with the final value observed or calculated, expressing the result of a test or analysis shall be rounded off in accordance with IS 2 : 1960 ‘Rules for rounding off numerical values (revised)’.
 The number of significant places retained in the rounded off value should be the same as that of the specified value in this standard.

-Doc: CED 50 (12111)

 Indian Standard